chshersh/chshersh.github.io/posts/2025-01-06-the-most-elegant-configuration-language.md

 ## Category Theory Enters The Chat

-You think I'd be finished by now after describing all the CCL features.
+You think I finished.
 In fact, I haven't even started.
-The most interesting part only begins.

 ### Composition

 When writing software that works with configuration, it's common to follow this pattern:

-1. Have a default configuration that will be applied when no explicit configuration is provided.
+1. Have a default configuration.
 1. Have a system-specific configuration for all users on the system.
 1. Have a global user-specific configuration.
 1. Have a project-specific local configuration.